rust-embedded/discovery/microbit/src/03-setup/README.md

 ### This repository

-Since this book also contains some small Rust code bases used in various chapters you will also have to download its the source code.
+Since this book also contains some small Rust code bases used in various chapters you will also have to download its source code.
 You can do this in one of the following ways:

 * Visit the [repository](https://github.com/rust-embedded/discovery/), click the green "Code" button and then the "Download Zip" one